 4 Year Suggested Checklist

-- Meet with your pre-professional advisor to review academic progress
+- Meet with your pre-med mentor or pre-professional advisor to review your academic progress

 - Discuss areas of needed improvement or shifts in academic plans